donutrj/heartbreaker/content/.trash/Rolling Dice_Pixel 8_Jan-01-0356-2025_1.md

 This is a d20 system.
-Players make Tests and Saves by rolling a d20 to determine the outcomes of uncertainty.
+Players make Tests and Saves by rolling a d20 to determine the outomes of uncertainty.
 # Tests
 Players make tests by rolling a d20 adding the relevant [[Player Characters#Attributes|attribute]] bonus.
 If the test is made out of combat, they can add a [[Player Characters#Skills|skill]] bonus too.

-Players aim to meet or beat a target DC, which means the characters succeeds.
+Players aim to meet or beat a target DC, which means the characters suceeds.
 # Saves
 Characters make saves when something happens to them, attempting to roll over or equal to their save target.
 # Advantage